QuentinRa/blog.quentinra.dev/info/linux/scripts/index.md

 <div class="row row-cols-md-2 mx-0"><div class="align-self-center">

-The Portable Operating System Interface (**POSIX**) is a family of standards (`normes POSIX`) that defines what we should, and shouldn't do, to make our apps compatibles across a maximum of operating systems.
+The Portable Operating System Interface (**POSIX**) is a family of standards (`normes POSIX`) that defines what we should, and shouldn't do, to make our apps compatible across a maximum of operating systems.

 **DO only use allowed POSIX syntax in your scripts.**